noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

 ## considerations

-### invocation models (event sources)
+### invocation models

 - synchronous invocation: lambda runs the fn and waits for and returns an immediate response
   - event sources: api gateway; cognito; cloudformation; alexa; lex; cloudfront
 - asynchronous invocation: events are queued and the requestor doesnt wait for a response which is instead sent to some destination
   - event sources: sns, s3, eventbridge
   - destinations: can be based on success/failure/alias/fn version/etc
+  - lambda will try up to 3 times to invocation the fn before throwing an error
 - polling invocation: designed for streaming/queing based services with no code/server management
   - lambda polls (watches) sources for specific events, then executes the associated fn
   - event sources: kinesis, sqs, dynamodb streams
-- event source mapping: the configuration of services as event triggers that are given IAM permissions to access and trigger lambda fns
-  - event sources: dynamodb; kinesis; mq; apache kafka MSK; self maanged apache kafka; sqs
 - invocation model error behavior: how each invocation model handles errors
   - sync: no retries
   - async: built in retries twice
   - polling: depends on event soruce

+#### event source mapping

+- event sources invoke a lambda fn using one of the above invocation models
+- event source mapping: the configuration of services as event triggers that are given IAM permissions to access and trigger lambda fns
+  - event sources: dynamodb; kinesis; mq; apache kafka MSK; self maanged apache kafka; sqs

 ### creating lambda functions